 | Ultimate | ~GBP 245/mo | Unlimited |

 All ResDiary plans include the same core feature set.
 The only difference between tiers is the number of reservations allowed per month.
 ResDiary charges zero commission regardless of booking channel.
-Visit ResDiary for current pricing in your region.
+Note that these are reported figures: ResDiary publishes no prices and quotes each venue after a sales call.
+For the full breakdown, including which capabilities are charged as add-ons rather than included, see our ResDiary pricing guide, or visit ResDiary for a quote in your region.

 | Plan | Regular price | Promo price | Bookings |